 Germs can infect any part of your body, including your eyes.
 Anytime you suspect an eye infection, you should have an eye exam to ensure you get the right diagnosis and treatment.
-Experienced optometrist, Benjamin Arthur, OD, at Perspective Family Eyecare in Crown Heights, Brooklyn, New York, takes eye health very seriously and can provide the eye exam and care you need for your eye infection.
+Experienced optometrist, Benjamin Arthur, OD, at Perspective Family Eyecare in Crown Heights, Brooklyn, and Flatbush, Brooklyn, New York, takes eye health very seriously and can provide the eye exam and care you need for your eye infection.
 For treatment for your eye infection, call the office or use the online booking feature to request an appointment today.

 Eye infections refer to an infection that occurs in or around your eye.
 The infection may be due to any type of microorganism, including bacteria, virus, or fungus.